On the model-based stochastic value gradient for continuous reinforcement learning: Related work on model-based continuous reinforcement learning

-There has been a surge of continuous model-based reinforcement learning (MBRL) methods.
+In most model-based methods for continuous control, the dynamics model serves some or all of the following functions: (1) a source of low-bias on-policy value estimates, obtained by explicitly unrolling the policy for the full horizon or by refining a bootstrapped value estimate; (2) a source of multistep value gradients for policy improvement; or (3) a source of fictional transition data with which to augment expensive ground-truth transition data for standard model-free updates.
+Nearly every combination of these three functions can be found in the literature.
+If bootstrapped value estimates are not used, and the model fulfills functions (1) and (2), one obtains a generalized form of PILCO \citep{deisenroth2011pilco}.
+Introducing bootstrapped value estimates and removing (1), one obtains the value gradient \citep{heess2015learning,byravan2019imagined,hafner2019dream,clavera2020model}.
+The model with (1) can also be used in a search procedure \citep{springenberg2020local,marino2020iterative}.
+Conversely if (1) is retained and (2) is removed, the MVE method \citep{feinberg2018model} is recovered.
+Dyna-Q \citep{sutton1990integrated} is an early method which uses the model exclusively for (3), followed more recently by NAF \citep{gu2016continuous}, ME-TRPO \citep{kurutach2018model}, and MBPO \citep{janner2019trust}.
+Other contributions focus on the effect of ensembling some or all of the learned models, such as PETS \citep{chua2018deep}, STEVE \citep{buckman2018sample}, and POPLIN \citep{wang2019exploring}.
 We overview the current state of the literature and summarize some key dimensions in \cref{tab:rw}.
+Our paper fits into this space of related work to show that if set up correctly, the value gradient is a competitive baseline.

-In most MBRL methods, the model serves some or all of the following functions: 1) a source of low-bias on-policy value estimates, obtained by explicitly unrolling the policy for the full horizon or by refining a bootstrapped value estimate; 2) a source of multistep value gradients for policy improvement; or 3) a source of fictional transition data with which to augment expensive ground-truth transition data for standard model-free updates.
-Nearly every combination of these three functions can be found in the literature as an independent method with its own name.
-If bootstrapped value estimates are not used, and the model fulfills functions 1 and 2, one obtains a generalized form of PILCO \citep{deisenroth2011pilco}.
-Introducing bootstrapped value estimates and removing 1, one obtains the value gradient \citep{heess2015learning,byravan2019imagined,hafner2019dream,clavera2020model}.
-Conversely if 1 is retained and 2 is removed, the MVE method \citep{feinberg2018model} is recovered.
-Dyna-Q \citep{sutton1990integrated} is an early method which uses the model exclusively for 3, followed more recently by ME-TRPO \citep{kurutach2018model} and MBPO \citep{janner2019trust}.
-Most other publications in this space can be characterized as variations on these ideas just discussed.
-Other contributions focus on the effect of ensembling some or all of the learned models, such as PETS \citep{chua2018deep}, STEVE \citep{buckman2018sample}, and POPLIN \citep{wang2019exploring}.
+We have focused this section on continuous spaces and refer to \citet{schrittwieser2020mastering,hamrick2020role} for further discussions and related work in discrete spaces.